Sylius/Sylius/UPGRADE-1.13.md

    > **Note!** Starting with Sylius `2.0` the Symfony Workflow will be the default state machine for all graphs.

+### Configuration changes

+1. A new parameter has been added to specify the validation groups for a given promotion action.
+   If you have any custom validation groups for your promotion action, you need to add them to your `config/packages/_sylius.yaml` file.
+   Additionally, if you have your own promotion action and want to add your validation groups, you can add another key to the `promotion_action.validation_groups` parameter.
+   This is handled by `Sylius\Bundle\PromotionBundle\Validator\PromotionActionGroupValidator` and it resolves the groups based on the type of the passed promotion action.

+    ```yaml
+    sylius_promotion:
+        promotion_action:
+            validation_groups:
+                order_percentage_discount:
+                    - 'sylius'
+                    - 'sylius_promotion_action_order_percentage_discount'
+                shipping_percentage_discount:
+                    - 'sylius'
+                    - 'sylius_promotion_action_shipping_percentage_discount'
+                your_promotion_action:
+                    - 'sylius'
+                    - 'your_custom_validation_group'
+    ```
+   Along with this update, constraints have been removed from specific action form types.
+The affected form types
+   include:
+    - `Sylius\Bundle\PromotionBundle\Form\Type\Action\FixedDiscountConfigurationType`
+    - `Sylius\Bundle\PromotionBundle\Form\Type\Action\PercentageDiscountConfigurationType`
+    - `Sylius\Bundle\PromotionBundle\Form\Type\Action\UnitFixedDiscountConfigurationType`
+    - `Sylius\Bundle\PromotionBundle\Form\Type\Action\UnitPercentageDiscountConfigurationType`

+   The constraints previously defined in these forms are now in `src/Sylius/Bundle/CoreBundle/Resources/config/validation/PromotionAction.xml` and managed via the new validation groups parameters in the configuration.

+1. Sylius Mailer email configuration keys in the `src/Sylius/Bundle/CoreBundle/Resources/config/app/sylius/sylius_mailer.yml` file have been changed:

+   Deprecated:
+    ```yaml
+    sylius_mailer:
+        emails:
+           account_verification_token:
+               subject: sylius.emails.user.verification_token.subject
+    ```

+   New:
+    ```yaml
+    sylius_mailer:
+        emails:
+            account_verification:
+                subject: sylius.email.user.account_verification.subject
+    ```

+1. A new parameter has been added to specify the validation groups for a given catalog promotion action.
+   If you have any custom validation groups for your catalog promotion action, you need to add them to your `config/packages/_sylius.yaml` file.
+   Additionally, if you have your own catalog promotion action and want to add your validation groups, you can add another key to the `catalog_promotion_action.validation_groups` parameter.
+   This is handled by `Sylius\Bundle\PromotionBundle\Validator\CatalogPromotionActionGroupValidator` and it resolves the groups based on the type of the passed catalog promotion action.

+    ```yaml
+    sylius_promotion:
+        catalog_promotion_action:
+            validation_groups:
+                percentage_discount:
+                    - 'sylius'
+                    - 'sylius_catalog_promotion_action_percentage_discount'
+                fixed_discount:
+                    - 'sylius'
+                    - 'sylius_catalog_promotion_action_fixed_discount'
+                your_action:
+                    - 'sylius'
+                    - 'your_custom_validation_group'
+    ```
+   Along with this update, constraints have been removed from specific rule form types.
+The affected form types include:
+    - `Sylius\Bundle\PromotionBundle\Form\Type\CatalogPromotionAction\FixedDiscountActionConfigurationType`
+    - `Sylius\Bundle\PromotionBundle\Form\Type\CatalogPromotionAction\PercentageDiscountActionConfigurationType`

+   The constraints previously defined in these forms are now in `src/Sylius/Bundle/PromotionBundle/Resources/config/validation/CatalogPromotionAction.xml` and `src/Sylius/Bundle/CoreBundle/Resources/config/validation/CatalogPromotionAction.xml` and are managed via the new validation groups parameters in the configuration.

+1. A new parameter has been added to specify the validation groups for a given catalog promotion scope.
+   If you have any custom validation groups for your catalog promotion scope, you need to add them to your `config/packages/_sylius.yaml` file.
+   Additionally, if you have your own catalog promotion scope and want to add your validation groups, you can add another key to the `catalog_promotion_scope.validation_groups` parameter.
+   This is handled by `Sylius\Bundle\PromotionBundle\Validator\CatalogPromotionScopeGroupValidator` and it resolves the groups based on the type of the passed catalog promotion scope.

+    ```yaml
+    sylius_promotion:
+        catalog_promotion_scope:
+            validation_groups:
+                for_products:
+                    - 'sylius'
+                    - 'sylius_catalog_promotion_scope_for_products'
+                for_taxons:
+                    - 'sylius'
+                    - 'sylius_catalog_promotion_scope_for_taxons'
+                your_scope:
+                    - 'sylius'
+                    - 'your_custom_validation_group'
+    ```
+   Along with this update, constraints have been removed from specific rule form types.
+The affected form types include:
+    - `Sylius\Bundle\CoreBundle\Form\Type\CatalogPromotionScope\ForProductsScopeConfigurationType`
+    - `Sylius\Bundle\CoreBundle\Form\Type\CatalogPromotionScope\ForTaxonsScopeConfigurationType`
+    - `Sylius\Bundle\CoreBundle\Form\Type\CatalogPromotionScope\ForVariantsScopeConfigurationType`

+   The constraints previously defined in these forms are now in `src/Sylius/Bundle/CoreBundle/Resources/config/validation/CatalogPromotionScope.xml` and managed via the new validation groups parameters in the configuration.

+1. A new parameter has been added to specify the validation groups for a given promotion rule.
+   If you have any custom validation groups for your promotion rule, you need to add them to your `config/packages/_sylius.yaml` file.
+   Additionally, if you have your own promotion rule and want to add your validation groups, you can add another key to the `promotion_rule.validation_groups` parameter.
+   This is handled by `Sylius\Bundle\PromotionBundle\Validator\PromotionRuleGroupValidator` and it resolves the groups based on the type of the passed promotion rule.

+    ```yaml
+    sylius_promotion:
+        promotion_rule:
+            validation_groups:
+                cart_quantity:
+                    - 'sylius'
+                    - 'sylius_promotion_rule_cart_quantity'
+                customer_group:
+                    - 'sylius'
+                    - 'sylius_promotion_rule_customer_group'
+                your_promotion_rule:
+                    - 'sylius'
+                    - 'your_custom_validation_group'
+    ```
+   Along with this update, constraints have been removed from specific rule form types.
+The affected form types include:
+    - `Sylius\Bundle\CoreBundle\Form\Type\Promotion\Rule\ContainsProductConfigurationType`
+    - `Sylius\Bundle\CoreBundle\Form\Type\Promotion\Rule\NthOrderConfigurationType`
+    - `Sylius\Bundle\PromotionBundle\Form\Type\Rule\CartQuantityConfigurationType`
+    - `Sylius\Bundle\PromotionBundle\Form\Type\Rule\ItemTotalConfigurationType`

+   The constraints previously defined in these forms are now in `src/Sylius/Bundle/CoreBundle/Resources/config/validation/PromotionRule.xml` and managed via the new validation groups parameters in the configuration.

 1. A new parameter has been added to specify the validation groups for given gateway factory.
 If you have any custom validation groups for your factory, you need to add them to your `config/packages/_sylius.yaml` file.
 Also, if you have your own gateway factory and want to add your validation groups you can add another entry to